 More young people equipped with the skills needed to earn a good living, allowing them to raise families in the area

 Yes.
-If approved by voters, the CTE Millage would enhance the quality of CTE programming by developing a centrally located Career Center with smaller satellite locations to improve student access, eliminate participation barriers and create economies of scale.
-Funds generated by the CTE Millage would support operational objectives such as staff to work with K-12+ students on career awareness and development, CTE teachers, student transportation, state-of-the-art technology and more, with a portion of it devoted to facilities and equipment updates.
-We are also working on a public/private partnership to assist with additional capital needs, including the establishment of a centrally located Career Center which would host the majority of CTE courses.
-In the event that a public/partnership does not work out, a portion of the CTE Millage would be used to create a centrally located career center, which may include renovating an existing building.
-Regardless, if approved, we will not be asking voters for a separate bond issue to construct a CTE career center.
+The CTE Millage will enhance the quality of CTE programming by developing a centrally located Career Center with smaller satellite locations to improve student access, eliminate participation barriers and create economies of scale.
+Funds generated by the CTE Millage will support operational objectives such as staff to work with K-12+ students on career awareness and development, CTE teachers, student transportation, state-of-the-art technology and more, with a portion of it devoted to facilities and equipment updates.
+We are also working on a public/private partnership to assist with additional capital needs, including the establishment of a centrally located Career Center which will host the majority of CTE courses.
+In the event that a public/partnership does not work out, a portion of the CTE Millage will be used to create a centrally located career center, which may include renovating an existing building.
+Regardless, we will not be asking voters for a separate bond issue to construct a CTE career center.

 Why isn't KRESA CTE utilizing KVCC's campus & programs?
 Are they part of the redesign process?